ska-sa/katcbfsim/doc/about.rst

 The world information needed is:

 - The antennas.
-Each is given by a string that can be parsed by :class:`katpoint.Antenna`.
+Each is given by a string that can be parsed by :class:`katpoint.Antenna <katpoint.antenna.Antenna>`.

 - The point sources.
-Each is given by a string that can be parsed by :class:`katpoint.Target`, and should include a flux model.
+Each is given by a string that can be parsed by :class:`katpoint.Target <katpoint.target.Target>`, and should include a flux model.
 The source is ignored for frequencies outside the support of the flux model.
 If no flux model is given, 1 Jy is assumed at all frequencies.
 If no sources are given, a point source is simulated at the initial phase centre.

 - The sync time, as a UNIX timestamp.
 This is the start time of the first dump, and also the time reported as the `sync_time` in the SPEAD metadata.

 - The target, i.e., phase centre.
-This is also a string that can be parsed by :class:`katpoint.Target`.
+This is also a string that can be parsed by :class:`katpoint.Target <katpoint.target.Target>`.
 This can be changed over time.

 - The pointing direction, used for the primary beam model.
-Like the target, this is a :class:`katpoint.Target` string and can be changed over time.
+Like the target, this is a :class:`katpoint.Target <katpoint.target.Target>` string and can be changed over time.
 If it is never specified, it defaults to being the same as the target.

 - A gain (scaling factor between flux densities and counts).
 Generated values in Jansky are converted to output values by scaling by this gain.
 It is